Mohamed-Saber-97/java17-ocp-study-notes/Basics-Of-Java-Programming.md

-# Basics Of Java Programming
+# Basics of Java Programming

 ## The Java Ecosystem

 * Java programs are compiled into bytecode, which is interpreted by the JVM (Java Virtual Machine).
 * The bytecode specification is architecture-neutral, meaning it is independent of any hardware architecture.
-* Java does not have a preprocessor, and it does not allow pointer handling, user-defined operator overloading, or multiple inheritance of classes.
+* Java does not have a preprocessor and does not allow pointer handling, user-defined operator overloading, or multiple inheritance of classes.
-* The JVM can dynamically load class libraries from the local file system as well as from networked machines when those libraries are needed at runtime.
+* The JVM can dynamically load class libraries from the local file system and networked machines when those libraries are needed at runtime.
 * Java does not allow direct memory access.
 A bytecode verifier checks whether untrusted code loaded into the JVM is safe.
 * The sandbox model is used to contain and execute untrusted code, limiting the potential damage it can cause.
 * The JIT (Just-In-Time) compiler monitors the program at runtime to identify performance-critical bytecode (called hotspots), which can then be optimized.
 Typically, such code is translated into machine code to improve performance.

 ## Classes

-* A class models an abstraction by defining the properties and behaviors of the objects representing the abstraction.
+* A class models an abstraction by defining the properties and behaviors of the objects representing that abstraction.
-* The contract (interface) defines _**which**_ services are provided, and the implementation (class) defines _**how**_ these services are provided by the class.
+* The contract (interface) defines _**which**_ services are provided, while the implementation (class) defines _**how**_ these services are provided.
-* Clients (i.e., other objects) need only know the contract of an object, and not its implementation, to avail themselves of the object’s services.
+* Clients (i.e., other objects) need only know the contract of an object, not its implementation, to use the object’s services.
-* constructor is executed when an object is created from the class.
+* A constructor is executed when an object is created from the class.

 ## Objects

-* A _**reference value**_ is returned when an object is created.
-A _**reference value**_ uniquely denotes a particular object.
+* A _**reference value**_ is returned when an object is created; it uniquely denotes a particular object.
 * A _**variable**_ denotes a location in memory where a value can be stored.
 * An _**object reference**_ (or simply _**reference**_) is a variable that can store a _**reference value**_.
-* Object can only be manipulated by a reference that holds its reference value.
-Direct access to the reference value is not permitted.
+* An object can only be manipulated by a reference that holds its reference value; direct access to the reference value is not permitted.
-* `The toString() method called on a String object returns the String object itself.Point2D p1 = new Point2D(10, 20); // A point with coordinates (10,20)`
+* Example: `Point2D p1 = new Point2D(10, 20);` creates a point with coordinates (10, 20).
-    * The `new` operator creates an instance of the Point2D class and returns the _**reference value**_ of this instance.
+    * The `new` operator creates an instance of the `Point2D` class and returns the _**reference value**_ of this instance.
     * The purpose of the constructor call on the right-hand side of the new operator is to initialize the fields of the newly created object.
-* objects in Java do not have names, but rather are denoted by references.
+* Objects in Java do not have names; they are denoted by references.

 ## Static Members

-* A static variable belongs to the class, It will be allocated in the class and initialized in its declaration when the class is loaded.
+* A static variable belongs to the class; it is allocated in the class and initialized in its declaration when the class is loaded.
-* Static members can also be accessed via object references, although doing so is not encouraged.
+* Static members can be accessed via object references, although doing so is not encouraged.
 * Static members in a class can be accessed both by the class name and via object references, but instance members can be accessed only by object references.